Achievable logoAchievable logo

 Welcome to the Achievable AP Calculus AB course!

-The AP Calculus AB exam, administered by the College Board, is an advanced placement test that allows high school students to earn college credit and/or placement in advanced college math courses, depending on their performance and their college’s policies.
+The AP Calculus AB exam, administered by the College Board, is an Advanced Placement test that can help you earn college credit and/or placement in advanced college math courses, depending on your score and your college’s policies.

-This course is designed to equip you with an understanding of differential and integral calculus.
-You’ll explore limits, derivatives, integrals, and applications of each.
-Our lessons and practice materials will guide you step-by-step so you can confidently approach the topics and question types you’ll encounter on the exam.
+This course builds your understanding of differential and integral calculus.
+You’ll work through limits, derivatives, integrals, and common applications of each.
+Lessons and practice are organized step by step so you can recognize the question types and reasoning you’ll use on the exam.

 Eligibility

-The AP Calculus AB Exam is typically taken by high school students in grades 11 or 12, although it is open to any student who meets their school’s prerequisites for the course.
+The AP Calculus AB exam is typically taken by high school students in grades 11 or 12, although it’s open to any student who meets their school’s prerequisites.

 A solid foundation in algebra, geometry, trigonometry, and precalculus is strongly recommended.